Blog

 Mental Health Games for Kids

-Games are great activities to tune, boost, or heal children’s behavioral health because they often require physical input paired with cognitive decision-making.
-Called “play therapy,” here are some types of games that can support and improve a child’s behavioral health.
+Games are great activities for tuning, boosting, or healing children’s behavioral health because they often require physical input and cognitive decision-making.
+Here are some types of games that can support and improve a child’s behavioral health, called

-- Board games – When played with family or friends, board games teach social interaction while also improving children’s mental and behavioral skills.
+When played with family or friends, board games teach social interaction and improve children’s mental and behavioral skills.

-- Video games – While in most cases your child shouldn’t play video games for excessive amounts of time, video games offer immersive experiences and opportunities for children to express themselves beyond the physical world around them.
+In most cases, your child shouldn’t play video games for excessive amounts of time.
+Still, they do offer immersive experiences and opportunities for children to express themselves beyond the physical world around them.

-- Smartphone and tablet apps – Developers are continuously coming out with mental health and behavioral health apps for kids.
-One example of this is the “Mightier” app, which uses video games and a heart rate monitor to help kids identify emotions and limit anxiety.
-There are many thinking and meditation apps that may aid in developing your child’s behavioral health.
+Developers continuously develop mental health and behavioral health apps for kids.
+One example is the “Mightier” app, which uses video games and a heart rate monitor to help kids identify emotions and limit anxiety.
+Many thinking and meditation apps may aid in developing your child’s behavioral health.

 Behavioral Health Books for Kids

-Books open up countless worlds to kids in which they can learn behavioral health lessons such as how to deal with loss, how to calm down, and how to deal with negative feelings.
-Check out this list of books for your child for teaching these important lessons.
+Books open up countless worlds for kids, where they can learn behavioral health lessons, such as how to deal with loss, calm down, and deal with negative feelings.
+Check out this list for additional ways to teach these important lessons.

 - “Angry Octopus: A Relaxation Story” by Lori Lite